Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Results

-However, we are interested in the question whether we could use the 1D calculation for the purposes of Coulomb correction only, viz. the ratio of the full and free BEC functions ($K=C_2^{(C)}/C_2^{(0)}$).
-We can see the comparison of Coulomb corrections on fig.~\ref{fig:k_pcms} with two sets of parameters, both non-spherical.
-The Full BEC functions are here the Coulomb corrected three-dimensional correlation functions (FullBEC$=K\cdot C_{2,3D}^{(0)}$).
-The one dimensional Coulomb corrections are evaluated at $|\vec{q}|$ in PCMS, thus at $q_\text{inv}$ and at an average $R$ for $R_1,R_2$ and $R_3$.
-Although the correlation functions were quite different, we can see that the Coulomb corrections are very much the same.
-Now, we would just like to point out the fact that one-dimensional and three-dimensional Coulomb corrections are very similar, therefore in an experimental analysis it is sufficient to use a one-dimensional Coulomb correction, with the right parameter values.
-The error caused by the spherical Coulomb correction could be estimated, but it is not in the scope of this paper to give a quantitative limit on this uncertainty.
+However, we were interested in the question of whether we could use the 1D calculation for the purposes of Coulomb correction only, viz., the ratio of the full and free BEC functions ($K=C_2^{(C)}/C_2^{(0)}$).
+One can see the comparison of Coulomb corrections in Figure~\ref{fig:k_pcms} with two sets of non-spherical parameters.
+The full BEC functions are here the Coulomb-corrected three-dimensional correlation functions (full BEC $=K\cdot C_{2,3D}^{(0)}$).
+The one-dimensional Coulomb corrections were evaluated at $|\vec{q}|$ in the PCMS, i.e., at $q_\text{inv}$ and at an average $R$ for $R_1,R_2$ and $R_3$.
+Although the correlation functions were quite different, we can see that the Coulomb corrections were very much the same.
+Now, we would like to point out the fact that one-dimensional and three-dimensional Coulomb corrections are very similar; therefore, in an experimental analysis, it is sufficient to use a one-dimensional Coulomb correction with the right parameter values.
+The error caused by the spherical Coulomb correction could be estimated, but it was not in the scope of this paper to give a quantitative limit for this uncertainty.